NooneBug/obsidian_vaults/Entity_typing_sota/Downstream task in which ET is usefull.md

 	- M. A. Rodríguez and M. J. Egenhofer.
 Determining semantic similarity among entity classes from different ontologies.
 TKDE, 15(2).
 	- T. Lin, O. Etzioni, et al. Entity linking at web scale.
 In Joint Workshop on Automatic Knowledge Base Construction and Web-scale Knowledge Extraction.
 	- G. Durrett and D. Klein.
 A joint model for entity analysis: Coreference, typing, and linking.
 TACL.
+	- Xiao Ling, Sameer Singh, and Daniel S. Weld.
+Design challenges for entity linking.
+TACL,
+	- Chabchoub, M.; Gagnon, M.; and Zouaq, A. 2016.
+Collective disambiguation and semantic annotation for entity linking and typing
 	- Nitish Gupta, Sameer Singh, and Dan Roth.
 2017.
 Entity linking via joint encoding of types, descriptions, and context
-	- Chabchoub, M.; Gagnon, M.; and Zouaq, A. 2016.
-Collective disambiguation and semantic annotation for entity linking and typing
+	- Jonathan Raiman and Olivier Raiman.
+2018.
+Deeptype: Multilingual entity linking by neural type system evolution.
+In Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence, (AAAI18), the 30th innovative Applications of Artificial Intelligence (IAAI-18), and the 8th AAAI Symposium on Educational Advances in Artificial Intelligence (EAAI-18)
+	- Onoe & Durret 2019 : Fine-Grained Entity Typing for Domain Independent Entity Linking

 Entity Recommentation